McNair Summer 2022 Cohort

 If you are a first generation college student and are interested in pursuing a Master's degree or a Doctoral degree post your baccalaureate career at Boston College please visit us at the Learning to Learn office.

 The McNair program provides students with programming and services that supports their research and graduate degree attainment ambitions.
-Through workshops, seminars, summer research and grduate school preparation McNair shcolars build an abudnace of necessary skills to submit graduate applications to the most competitive graduate programs in the nation.
+Through workshops, seminars, summer research and graduate school preparation McNair scholars build an abundance of necessary skills to submit graduate applications to the most competitive graduate programs in the nation.

 Each student is paired with a faculty member in their field of study.
 Faculty mentors guide students through their research planning and implementation process.
 Mentors also provide advice about graduate programs and encourage students to participate in local and regional conferences and research forums where students become exposed to the world of research and academia.

-During the first year of program participation, a student meets with his/her faculty mentor once per month to explore opportunities for research or assist in the faculty's current research project(s).
-During the second year (and third year, for those who enter the program as sophomores), the student will develop and complete a research project with ongoing support from the faculty–mentor.
+During the first year of program participation, a student meets with his/her faculty mentor twice per month to explore opportunities for research or assist in the faculty's current research project(s).
+During the second year (and third year, for those who enter the program as sophomores), the student will develop and complete a research project with ongoing support from their faculty mentor.
 Stipends are available during the research phase of program participation.
 Students present their research at the end of the 8-week summer research program.

 Graduate School Preparation